morelinq/MoreLINQ/README.md

 This method has 2 overloads.

+### AwaitCompletion

+Awaits completion of all asynchronous evaluations irrespective of whether they succeed or fail.
+An additional argument specifies a function that projects the final result given the source item and completed task.

 ### Memoize

 Creates a sequence that lazily caches the source as it is iterated for the